Liberty University: School of Business

 Liberty University's School of Business offers 46 bachelor's, 67 master's, and 14 doctoral degrees.
 Liberty's school of business is accredited by ACBSP.
-In 2019, the School of Business was nearing completion of a new 78,000 sq. ft. building.
+In 2019, the School of Business was nearing completion of a new 78,000-sq.-ft. building.

 School of Communication & the Arts

-The School of Communication & the Arts includes five departments: Cinematic Arts, Digital Media and Journalism, Strategic and Personal Communication, Studio & Digital Arts, and Theatre Arts.
-There are over 12,000 residential and online students enrolled in this school.
+The School of Communication & the Arts has five departments: Cinematic Arts, Digital Media and Journalism, Strategic and Personal Communication, Studio & Digital Arts, and Theatre Arts.
+More than 12,000 residential and online students enroll in this school.

-Zaki Gordon Cinematic Arts Center

-Liberty University offers a Bachelor of Science in Cinematic Arts Degree, which is based in the new Zaki Gordon Cinematic Arts Center (ZGCAC).

 School of Education

-The School of Education currently enrolls 4,441 students.
+As of 2022 the School of Education enrolled 4,441 students.

 School of Engineering

 Liberty's School of Engineering offers degrees in computer engineering, civil engineering, electrical engineering, industrial & systems engineering, and mechanical engineering.
-The School of Engineering is accredited through the Accreditation Board for Engineering and Technology (ABET).
+The engineering program is accredited through the Accreditation Board for Engineering and Technology (ABET).
 In 2017, Liberty bought The Center for Advanced Engineering and Research (CAER) facility in Bedford, Virginia.